philippinespire/pire_sphaeramia_orbicularis_lcwgs/4th_sequencing_run/README.md

 Analysis of low-coverage whole genome sequencing data for *Sphaeramia orbicularis* from Cebu City Market (ACeb). **Only Albatross individuals were re-sequenced for this run.**

-fq.gz processing done by Gianna Mazzei (June 2025).
+fq.gz processing done by Gianna Mazzei (July 2025).

 ---